asimons04/tesseract/README.md

 ```
 **Running Tesseract In Place Of Lemmy-UI**

-To do:  I currently have this running on my instance but need to de-tangle the Nginx config into a proper example.
-It's not much different than above, and with the addition of the /cors/ path shown above, you can just point the `proxy_pass` for lemmy-ui to Tesseract.
+If you want to run Tesseract in place of Lemmy-UI, just replace the proxy pass that goes to your current Lemmy-UI with the IP/port of Tesseract.